yueyueL/GoogleScholarEnhancer/README.md

 - **Direct BibTeX Copying**: Copy BibTeX citations directly to your clipboard with a single click.
 - **Single Result Auto-Redirect**: Automatically redirect to the paper's page when there's only one search result.
 - **Frequent Scholars Display**: Show a list of the most frequently appearing authors in your search results.
+- **Publication Year Distribution**: Visualize the distribution of publication years for your search results.
 - **Advanced Search Interface**: Use an enhanced search interface for more precise queries.
 - **Multilingual Support**: Switch between English and Chinese interfaces.